dlenski/openconnect/PAN_GlobalProtect_protocol_doc.md

 ### ESP-over-UDP

-Uses the keying information obtained in response to the `getconfig` request.
+Uses the ciphersuite and keying information obtained in response to the `getconfig` request.
+Recent official clients state support for `sha1` hash and `aes-256-gcm,aes-128-gcm,aes-128-cbc` encryption in their `getconfig` request; the _only_ combinations I've ever seen a server return are `aes-128-cbc` with `sha1`.
+Some servers return `aes128` as the encryption algorithm, but mean `aes-128-cbc`.

 In order to initiate the connection, the client sends 3 ICMP request ("ping") packets to the gateway.

 * These packets are ESP-encapsulated
 * These packets are sent _from_ **the client's in-VPN IP address** _to_ **the IP address specified by the `<gw-address>` from